All posts by DerekB

 • The wing chord is drawn 2″ too long and the wing is shown 5″ too far forward

-• The wing is drawn around 3.5″ lower than it’s actual location
+• The wing is drawn around 3.5″ lower than its actual location

 • In the plan view the fairing between the wing and fuselage is shown becoming wider in a curve towards the trailing edge.
 The actual fairing follows a straight line parallel to the centre of the aircraft along the top skin of the wing centre section.
 The curved front section of this fairing is also drawn incorrectly where it meets the wheel housing.